TonioGela/blog/content/just.en/index.md

     tail n="200"       # Follows the log file
 ```

 Oh nice, the **comments** we wrote previously just became documentation!
-Plus, we called the `tail` recipe from other ones, letting `just encrypt "something"` resemble an interactive command.
+Plus, we called the `tail` recipe from others, letting `just encrypt "something"` resemble an interactive command.

 Let's now set the same interpreter for all the recipes choosing from the [available ones](https://github.com/casey/just#shell): `set shell := ["bash", "-uc"]`.
-This way every line of every recipe will run in a newly spawned sub`shell`, `bash` in this case.
+This way, every recipe line will run in a newly spawned sub`shell`, `bash` in this case.
 If it feels like the way the shebang `#!/bin/bash` works, you're right.

-In fact it's possible to define [shebang recipes](https://github.com/casey/just#safer-bash-shebang-recipes) to be able to use [local variables in recipes](https://github.com/casey/just#setting-variables-in-a-recipe) but remember to add `set -euxo pipefail` like the documentation suggests if you're using Bash to mantain the fail-fast behaviour.
+In fact, it's possible to define [shebang recipes](https://github.com/casey/just#safer-bash-shebang-recipes) to be able to use [local variables in recipes](https://github.com/casey/just#setting-variables-in-a-recipe) but remember to add `set -euxo pipefail` like the documentation suggests if you're using Bash to maintain the fail-fast behaviour.

 Mixing and stirring _commands_, _recipes_, _just features_ you'll probably come up with something similar to this **prod-like example**: